OniroAI/MonoDepth-PyTorch/README.md

 ![demo.gif animation](readme_images/demo.gif)

 This repo is inspired by an amazing work of [Clément Godard](http://www0.cs.ucl.ac.uk/staff/C.Godard/), [Oisin Mac Aodha](http://vision.caltech.edu/~macaodha/) and [Gabriel J. Brostow](http://www0.cs.ucl.ac.uk/staff/g.brostow/) for Unsupervised Monocular Depth Estimation.
-Original code and paper could be found via following links:
+Original code and paper could be found via the following links:
 1. [Original repo](https://github.com/mrharicot/monodepth)
 2. [Original paper](https://arxiv.org/abs/1609.03677)

 ## MonoDepth-PyTorch
 This repository contains code and additional parts for the PyTorch port of the MonoDepth Deep Learning algorithm.
-For more information about original work please visit [author's website](http://visual.cs.ucl.ac.uk/pubs/monoDepth/)
+For more information about original work, please visit [author's website](http://visual.cs.ucl.ac.uk/pubs/monoDepth/)

 ## Purpose

-Purpose of this repository is to make more lightweighted model for depth estimation with better accuracy.
+Purpose of this repository is to make a more lightweight model for depth estimation with better accuracy.
-In our version of MonoDepth we used Resnet50 as encoder.
+In our version of MonoDepth, we used ResNet50 as an encoder.
 It was slightly changed (with one more lateral shrinkage) as well as in the original repo.

-Also we add Resnet18 version and used batch normalisation in both cases for training stability.
+Also, we add ResNet18 version and used batch normalization in both cases for training stability.
-Moreover, we made flexible feature extractor with any version of original Resnet from torchvision models zoo with option to use pretrained models.
+Moreover, we made flexible feature extractor with any version of original Resnet from torchvision models zoo with an option to use pretrained models.

-## Train results

-Results presented on the gif may be obtained using the model pretrained for **150** epochs on the whole dataset with initial **lr = 0.01** and **batch_size = 20** with **resnet18** as encoder.

 ## Dataset
 ### KITTI